 Fig. 28.
 Examples of our new pattern lock mechanism.
 A true pattern of solid lines is shown in (a).
 We propose to make two changes to form a pattern.
 Our first change allows the user to skip some dots when creating a pattern.
 For example, in (a) the central dot in the first line is skipped.
 Our second change requires the user to draw a given random pattern structure (e.g. the dash lines in b and c) before or after drawing the true pattern.
-The tracked fingertip trajectories of a, b, and c are shown in d, e, f respectively. forces the attacker to use multiple video recordings to identify the true pattern.
+The tracked fingertip trajectories of a, b, and c are shown in d, e, f respectively.
+The first change makes it difficult for the tracking algorithm to identify which dots are skipped, and the second change forces the attacker to use multiple video recordings to identify the true pattern.
 As a result, this new pattern lock mechanism decreases the effectiveness of the video-based attack.